As summer came around, more and more people started congregating at the fountain.

 The rest just sat around, there’s plenty of benches, tables with chairs.
 With books, they sit there with coffee on the table and a book in hand.

 There is one with a weird keyboard contraption on his tablet.

 Near the late part of summer, they started having plays at the fountain.

 Plays, Shakespearean plays.

 They have the costumes, they have the language, they have the grammar.

 They have audience participation too.
 One of the actors came to the person at the front, and said “You are too young and too nice to bear the child of my blood, but thank you for offering”.
 I think... that's a complement?

-I think it’s the commitment that impresses me really.
+It’s the commitment that impresses really.
 There is no stage, there is no place to hide, no curtains.
 The only place for refuge is a little tent that they have setup for costume changes or touch ups.
 Every movement, even not as the centre of the attention, is in character.

 In that sense, grabbing the audience attention is also difficult.
 With no stage, there isn’t a centralized place to look towards.
 Attention is attracted by either the sound that starts the scene, or just straight up vocal volume.
 It’s great.